replicatedhq/replicated-field-labs/instruqt/helm-hello-world/02-getting/assignment.md

 ### 1. Check Your Email! ###

+If you previously already done any tracks and accepted the invite for the Vendor Portal, you can skip this and go to section 2.

 You should have received an invite via email to log into https://vendor.replicated.com -- you'll want to accept this invite and set your password.

 **Important Note:** It is important to logout of any existing session in the Replicated vendor portal so that when clicking on the Labs Account invitation email link it takes you to a specific new registration page where you enter your name and password details.
 If you get a login screen then this is probably the issue.